ckeditor/ckeditor4-docs/docs/features/templates/README.md

 category: styling-formatting
 order: 75
 url: features/templates
-menu-title: Content templates
+menu-title: Content Templates
-meta-title-short: Content templates
+meta-title-short: Content Templates
 ---
 <!--
 Copyright (c) 2003-2022, CKSource Holding sp. z o.o.
 All rights reserved.
 For licensing, see LICENSE.md.
 -->

-# Content templates
+# Content Templates

 <info-box info="">
  	This feature is provided through the <a href="https://ckeditor.com/cke4/addon/templates">Content Templates</a> plugin that is included in the Full preset available from the official CKEditor 4 <a href="https://ckeditor.com/ckeditor-4/download/">Download</a> site.
 You can also {@link guide/dev/plugins/README add it to your custom build} with <a href="https://ckeditor.com/cke4/builder">online builder</a>.